 Most Terrier breeds are known for their big personalities, from the respectful but secretly mischievous Boston Terrier to the bossy and spirited Yorkshire Terrier.
 These are high-energy, independent dogs that were first kept around for hunting vermin.
 But the breed quickly became a family dog for these same qualities.

 While most Terrier dog breeds have similar attitudes and energy levels, they couldn’t look more different!
 The Yorkie has long, straight, and glossy fur, while the Scottish Fold has a wavy beard.
-The Boston Terrier is ds/airedale-terrier/”>Airedale is tall and agile.
+The Boston Terrier is smooth and muscular.
+But even though most Terriers are boxy and small, they are still fun, energetic dogs!
+Let’s take a look!

 Terriers bred with bully breeds, like the Bull Terrier and Staffordshire Bull Terrier, were originally used for bull-baiting and dogfighting in the 19th century.
 In the present day, these breeds are suitable for families and shows.